albertpul/mydigitalme/README.md

 * Data Marketplace

-A way to obtain revenue when sharing your data to others
+A way to obtain revenue when sharing your data with others

 # The way things work today
 * There isn't a clear and uniformed representation of us in the Internet